KathrynDH/kathryndh.github.io/README.md

 #### Description
 This is my notebook for Kaggle's <a href='https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview/evaluation' target='_blank'>House Prices: Advanced Regression Techniques</a>
 I used a multiple linear regression model utilizing Scikit Learn's LassoCV class.
 The data provided include a training dataset and a test dataset.
 The predictions made using the test dataset are submitted to the Kaggle competition.
 The data is for residential home sales in Ames, Iowa.
-The goal is to predict the selling price of the houses.
+The goal is to predict the selling price of the homes.

 <a href='https://github.com/KathrynDH/Housing-Prices-Kaggle' target='_blank'>GitHub Repository</a>